After Stroke? Finding the Financial Lifeline You Need

 Low-Income Home Energy Assistance Program (LIHEAP) | Have limited income and resources. |

-Social Security Disability Insurance (SSDI): If your stroke has put you out of work for a year or more, you might be eligible for SSDI.
+Social Security Disability Insurance (SSDI): If it has kept you out of work for a year or more, you might be eligible for SSDI.
 This monthly aid can help keep the lights on and the fridge stocked.

 Supplemental Security Income (SSI): This program is like a financial lifeline for folks with a tight budget and limited resources, especially those grappling with disabilities.
 To see if you qualify, they’ll take a look at your income and what you’ve got tucked away.